Criminal Minds: Season 3

-Bruce Simmons said, in his review for Screen Rant, "Last season, they started showing both sides of the equation...
+Bruce Simmons said, in his review for Screen Rant, "Last season, they started showing both sides of the equation ...
 It took some of the fun out of wondering who or what, but they made up for it with decent character interaction and development, and there were many last season."

-Cynthia Fuchs, in her review for PopMatters, focuses on David Rossi's, played by Joe Mantegna, addition to the show.
+Cynthia Fuchs, in her review for PopMatters, focuses on the character David Rossi's, played by Joe Mantegna, addition to the show.
 In her review, she said, "[Criminal Minds] needs signs of effort, gritty character work rather than shorthand "traits" ripped off from other shows (how many times have you seen the enticing oddball researcher or the socially inept genius?)
 It's tempting to think Patinkin was tired of the same-old.
 Rossi's traditional earnestness and self-reliance, his recklessness and self-doubt, might juice this too-slick series into a semblance of originality, even relevance."
 She explained how she thought the addition of his character could shake up the formula of Criminal Minds, giving it a more interesting angle.
 She rated the season a 6 out of 10.

 Season 4

 Todd R. Ramlow, in his review for PopMatters, criticized the fourth season's depiction of Islam, saying that the "manipulation of racial assumptions and liberal guilt" is problematic, aligning themselves with the principle that if someone looks like a terrorist, then they are a terrorist.
-He criticizes the season for "further linking Islam to a so called 'culture of death', as opposed to the "culture of life" seemingly celebrated by the Christian West".
-He said, "It's unfortunate that even when the architects of the "global war on terror" have changed their phrasing and perhaps their presumptions, Criminal Minds steps back in with such absolutism."
+He criticizes the season for "further linking Islam to a so called 'culture of death', as opposed to the 'culture of life' seemingly celebrated by the Christian West".
+He said, "It's unfortunate that even when the architects of the 'global war on terror' have changed their phrasing and perhaps their presumptions, Criminal Minds steps back in with such absolutism."
 He rated the season a 4/10.

 Will Harris, in his review for Bullz-Eye.com, focuses on the performances of the guest stars, citing how the opportunity to play villains within the show brings out some of their best acting performances.
-He said, "There's clearly something about playing a bad guy on "Criminal Minds" that brings out the best in the show's guest stars, as some of the season's best episodes come courtesy of one-off performances by recognizable faces who have taken on that very challenge.
-Luke Perry plays a deluded cult leader, Mitch Pileggi plays a "normal" guy who snaps after a personal tragedy and turns into a killer, and Alex O'Loughlin is a murderer with enough of a conscience to leave messages at his crime scenes asking for help."
+He said, "There's clearly something about playing a bad guy on Criminal Minds that brings out the best in the show's guest stars, as some of the season's best episodes come courtesy of one-off performances by recognizable faces who have taken on that very challenge.
+Luke Perry plays a deluded cult leader, Mitch Pileggi plays a 'normal' guy who snaps after a personal tragedy and turns into a killer, and Alex O'Loughlin is a murderer with enough of a conscience to leave messages at his crime scenes asking for help."